“The Best things in Life are Freeeeee!”

 A little on the benefits of hiking and some activity charts

 No doubt hiking can get tiring!
 Hiking and even simply walking uphill takes so much energy.
 Many times I felt my legs weak and shaking as if my legs would go out from under me!
-But like a runner in a marathon (a sport I used to do avidly as well) who can endure an excruciating 25 miles of running for the sake of seeing the finish line, hikers too gain that extra dose of adrenaline when excited needed to complete a trekking adventure.
-Hikers, like that runner know there is something to celebrate in completing those final miles.
+But like a runner in a marathon (a sport I used to do avidly as well) who can endure an excruciating 25 miles of running for the sake of seeing the finish line, hikers, too, gain that extra dose of adrenaline when excited needed to complete a trekking adventure.
+Hikers, like that runner, know there is something to celebrate in completing those final miles.
 There is a light at the end of it all, so to speak.

-Although we reached our destination and made our way to the top (burning several hundred calories at that) we still had moments of scaling up and down mountain sides and trails to explore and gather the saffron and fruits we came for, not to mention collecting wood to keep our fire going.
+Although we reached our destination and made our way to the top (burning several hundred calories at that) we still had moments of scaling up and down mountainsides and trails to explore and gather the saffron and fruits we came for, not to mention collecting wood to keep our fire going.
 It is probably in these moments of exploration and gathering that I get the most from the physical aspect of hiking.
 Some of these spots that we must climb up to when aiming to retrieve some fruits, water or flowers can take the most arm and leg strength than simply hiking at a normal pace.
 My husband is usually breathing harder and sweating more in our times of foraging and exploration.
 Although hiking at a normal pace is said to burn nearly 400 calories per hour, little spurts of energy and muscle used to climb even for a short time will burn more calories in the same sense that weightlifting does.
-(See the Calorie Chart Below for Estimates) In other words a few hours of using muscle to climb up and down difficult and dangerous places probably burns more calories than calories than our long hikes overall.
+(See the Calorie Chart Below for Estimates) In other words, a few hours of using muscle to climb up and down difficult and dangerous places probably burns more calories than calories than our long hikes overall.
 It also builds more strength for more hiking adventures to come and of course knowledge of the terrain you hike in.

 Teamwork is often a must, provided whether you are a weak or strong climber; you should never attempt to aim for a difficult climb alone.
 I advise people to bring rope but I am often without, depending on trees and other elements of nature to support my short amateur climbs.
 I try not to climb into places that are impossible for me to find a way back down.
-Often I am behind my husband, using is hands and shoulder as my security since he is far stronger, experienced and just better than me at climbing.
-He also knows more about the pokey things that get in my skin so he warns me on what is to come; yes, I have a very good guide.
+Often I am behind my husband, using his hands and shoulder as my security since he is far stronger, experienced and just better than me at climbing.
+He also knows more about the pokey things that get in my skin so he warns me about what is to come; yes, I have a very good guide.
 I am positive hiking does so much alone but the added work via climbing does not hurt.
-It has overall reshaped my body, mostly from the waist down, since I’ve began hiking at least once a week for nearly two years now.
-Hiking is very good for them thighs and gluts and calves especially.
+It has overall reshaped my body, mostly from the waist down, since I’ve begun hiking at least once a week for nearly two years now.
+Hiking is very good for the thighs and glutes and calves especially.
 And of course, if you want firm gluteus maximus, hike more!

-Enjoy a slide show of images on this blog and more…(I will add more to Ziarat photos later, my internet is often slow to roll)
+Enjoy a slideshow of images on this blog and more…(I will add more to Ziarat photos later, my internet is often slow to roll)

-Tip: Please leave Ziarat by sun set, Bears are known to come down from the colder mountains to feast on berries and people if they get in the way
+Tip: Please leave Ziarat by sunset, Bears are known to come down from the colder mountains to feast on berries and people if they get in the way